rafaelhschuh/rafaelhschuh/README.md

 ## About me
-Hí, this is my profile, i'm starting now in denvelopment and i'm studying about Python, HTML, CSS, JS, TS,d and programming logic
+Hí, this is my profile, i'm starting now in denvelopment and i'm studying about Python, HTML, CSS, JS, TS, and programming logic